hendrikmitk/fritzexpress/README.md

 fritzexpress is a Node.js app that parse and exposes the special offers on durstexpress.de, a German online beverage delivery service using web scraping.

-fritzexpress is one of my first Node.js projects.
+fritzexpress is my first reallife Node.js project.
 Besides providing a REST API with Express, I wanted to use this project to learn how to work with web scraping.
 Unfortunately it does not work on Production as it turned out that durstexpress.de uses a DDoS protection which I did not manage to bypass yet.

 ## Roadmap